Finger breathing – how to calm anxious children

 Here’s how to do it:

 Not sure this is the right idea for your child?
 Watch this free video tutorial for lots more ideas for self soothe strategies.
-I also share 3-minute video tips on all sorts of parenting topics on Instagram (@anitacleare).
+Find out about our specialised parenting support for parents of children with anxiety.